MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 # Acknowledgements

-I would like to thanks all folks in Hackintosh/ Hackintosh Malaysia/ r/Hackintosh community.
+I would like to thanks all folks in Hackintosh Community/ [Hackintosh Malaysia](https://www.facebook.com/groups/HackintoshMalaysia/about/)/ [r/Hackintosh](https://www.reddit.com/r/hackintosh/).
 Without their idea, question and answer, my hack is not possible.